GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 09/Fore (Pass 1)/README.md

 Windows and C/C++ have changed since 2003/2004.
 Programmers need to adapt.

-### Example Game: Light Cycles
+### Fore: Making Things Move with Sprites

-0. Chapter 8 on 2004 CD.
+0. Chapter 10 on 2003 CD.
+A visually different example, Planets, on 2004 CD as chapter 9.
-1. modernized code...

-Remember the light cycle duel from the movie "Tron?"

-Is this the final version?
-Probably, but maybe not.
-Depends on later game code that is updated from the original.

-Possible updated version(s), use GDI+ and/or DirectX.
-DX input control is different than the Win32 methods.
+1. **modernized code...** *<----- this example*

 ### Notes